Cotswolds LEADER FAQs

 How much can I apply for?

-Grant amounts from £5,000 to £50,000.
+Grants are available from £5,000 to £50,000.
 For exceptional projects with high job outputs, grants from £50,000 to £100,000 will be considered.
 This higher amount is only available under Priority 2 “Support for micro & small Businesses and farm diversification”.
 The grant intervention rate will be typically limited to 40% of total eligible project cost, although some not-for-profit projects could potentially receive a higher amount.

 Is match funding needed?

 Yes.
 Commercial projects can apply for up to 40% grant funding, with the remainder being obtained through private funding (public funds cannot be used for this purpose).

-Not-for-profit projects may be considered at a higher percentage (depending on the theme), though significant match funding will still be required.
+Not-for-profit projects may be considered at a higher percentage (depending on the theme and nature of project), though significant match funding will still be required.

 Can I apply for capital and revenue costs?